From showing data to using data

 Public data about City of Minneapolis spending with women-owned and minority-owned businesses

-The City of Minneapolis spent nearly $1 billion on discretionary (or sourceable) purchasing with for-profit businesses from 2013-2016.
+The City of Minneapolis spent $1.4 billion on discretionary purchasing with for-profit businesses from 2013-2017.
 Supporting more women-owned and minority-owned businesses through this spending is one of the most direct actions the City can take to support diverse enterprises.
 This is the first time the City has made this detailed data about spending with diverse suppliers available.
 Diverse suppliers are defined as businesses that are owned at least 50 percent by women or minorities.

 This data includes purchases with for-profit businesses